 What value does it have?

 Online reputation management can be essential in growing and maintaining a solid customer base.
 It can influence:

 Consumer purchasing decisions

-While reputation alone is unlikely to convince someone to make a purchase it undoubtedly plays a powerful role within the research process and ultimately the final purchasing decision.
+While reputation alone is unlikely to convince someone to make a purchase, it undoubtedly plays a powerful role in the research process and, ultimately, the final purchasing decision.

 The authenticity of online reviews

 According to research undertaken by BrightLocal, 79 per cent – almost four in five people – trust online reviews as much as they would a personal recommendation.